Grandjean de Montigny

 Auguste-Henri-Victor Grandjean de Montigny (15 July 1776 – 2 March 1850) was a French architect who had considerable influence on the development of architecture in Brazil.
+He is the Patron of the 14th chair of the Brazilian Academy of Fine Arts.

 Early years

 Auguste-Henri-Victor Grandjean de Montigny was born on 15 July 1776 in the parish of St-Merry in Paris.

 He studied architecture with Charles Percier and Pierre-François-Léonard Fontaine, and became a neo-classicist.

 He won the Prix de Rome in 1799.

 In 1802 he went to Rome with the new director of the French school, and was responsible for the work needed to prepare the Villa Medici for students.

 In 1810 he was appointed architect to Jérôme Bonaparte, King of Westphalia.

 He rebuilt the state rooms of the Bellevue Palace in Kassel, a triumphal gate, public fountains and the theatre.

 He was named first architect of the king in 1812.
 He returned to France in 1814 when Napoleon was deposed.